Two faces of Douglas-Kazakov transition: from Yang-Mills theory to random walks and beyond: Introduction

 The DK critical behavior can be traced not only for the partition function but for other important variables.
-The hydrodynamic viewpoint on real time stochastic dynamics of $N$ (1+1)D vicious walkers deals with the challenging problem of computation the multi-point correlation function $\rho_N(x_1,x_2,...x_k,t)$ for $1\le k\le N$.
-A particularly interesting object is the resolvent in YM theory defining the one-particle correlation function (the density).
-It obeys the complex-valued Burgers-Hopf equation \cite{grm} with particular boundary conditions.
-It also obeys the algebraic equation following from the loop equation.
-We emphasize in this paper that the hydrodynamic point of view becomes very useful at least in two aspects.
-On one hand, it enables us to consider system of Brownian fermions with large number of particles.
-This problem itself has a lot in common with the overlapping of multifermionic wave functions studied in \cite{abanov1,abanov2}.
-On the other hand, even the one-point correlation function, $\rho_N(x,t)$, which satisfies the Burgers-Hopf equation, has some far-reaching connections, the one-point correlation function in the large-$N$ vicious walks ensemble, shares limiting properties of the statistics of $(1+1)d$ single random walk with fixed area below the curve.
+The hydrodynamic viewpoint on a real-time stochastic dynamics of $N$ (1+1)D vicious walkers deals with the problem of computation the fermionic multi-point correlation function $\rho_N(x_1,x_2,...x_k,t)$ for $1\le k\le N$.
+A particularly interesting object is the resolvent in the YM theory defining the one-particle correlation function (the density).
+It obeys the complex-valued Burgers-Hopf equation \cite{grm} with specific boundary conditions.
+We emphasize below that the hydrodynamic point of view becomes very useful in two aspects.
+On one hand, it enables us to consider a fermionic system with large number of particles.
+That problem itself has a lot in common with the overlapping of wave functions in a multi-fermionic model studied in \cite{abanov1,abanov2}.
+On the other hand, even the one-point correlation function, $\rho_N(x,t)$, which satisfies the Burgers-Hopf equation, has some far-reaching connections.
+For example, $\rho_N(x,t)$ in the large-$N$ vicious walks ensemble, shares limiting properties of the statistics of (1+1)D Dyck excursions with fixed area below the curve.
 The last problem is known to be connected with the generating function of algebraic invariants (Jones, HOMFLY) of some specific series of torus knots \cite{bgn}.

 The important question concerns the hydrodynamic identification and interpretation of DK transition.
-The typical example of the critical behavior can be interpreted as the overturn of the solution at finite time due to non-linearity (as in Burgers equation at small viscosity).
-However, the pattern of the criticality related to DK case was argued in \cite{grm,nowak1} to be different.
-It has been shown in \cite{grm,nowak1} that the DK transition takes place when the fluid density has no gaps on the circle.
-Since the initial state of the fluid corresponds to the local bump, it means that the transition takes place when two fronts moving in the opposite directions on the circle, collide at some finite time.
-At this point one deals with the quantum hydrodynamics, and the solution upon collision corresponds to the strong coupling phase dominated by instantons in YM and windings in RW case.
+The typical example of the critical behavior can be interpreted as an overturn of the solution at finite times due to the non-linearity (as in a Burgers equation at small viscosity).
+However, as shown in \cite{grm, nowak1}, the criticality pattern is different.
+For the initial state of the fluid prepared in a form of a local bump, the transition happens when two fronts of a bump moving in opposite directions on the circle, collide at some finite time.
+At the transition point the fluid density closes gaps on the circle.
+Such a behavior means that one deals with the quantum hydrodynamics, and the solution upon collision corresponds to the strong coupling phase dominated by instantons in YM setting and nontrivial windings in VW setting.